To view the PDF version of this document, click here.

 - (i) Suspension.
 Notwithstanding anything to the contrary in this Agreement, Provider may temporarily suspend Customer's and any Authorized End User's access to any portion or all of the Services if: (i) Provider reasonably determines that (A) there is a threat or attack on any of the Provider IP; (B) Customer's or any Authorized End User's use of the Provider IP disrupts or poses a security risk to the Provider IP or to any other customer or vendor of Provider; (C) Customer, or any Authorized End User, is using the Provider IP for fraudulent or illegal activities; (D) subject to applicable law, Customer has ceased to continue its business in the ordinary course, made an assignment for the benefit of creditors or similar disposition of its assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution, or similar proceeding; or (E) Provider's provision of the Services to Customer or any Authorized End User is prohibited by applicable law; or (ii) in accordance with Section 5(a) (any such suspension described in subclause (i) or (ii), a “Service Suspension”).
 Provider shall use commercially reasonable efforts to provide written notice of any Service Suspension to Customer and to provide updates regarding resumption of access to the Services following any Service Suspension.
 Provider shall use commercially reasonable efforts to resume providing access to the Services as soon as reasonably possible after the event giving rise to the Service Suspension is cured.
 Provider will have no liability for any damage, liabilities, losses (including any loss of data or profits), or any other consequences that Customer or any Authorized User may incur as a result of a Service Suspension.

 - (j) Resultant Data.
 Notwithstanding anything to the contrary in this Agreement, Provider may monitor Customer's use of the Services and collect and compile Resultant Data.
 As between Provider and Customer, all right, title, and interest in Resultant Data, and all intellectual property rights therein, belong to and are retained solely by Provider.
-Customer acknowledges that Provider may compile Resultant Data based on Customer Data input into the Services.
+Customer acknowledges that Provider may compile Resultant Data based on Customer Data.
 Customer agrees that Provider may (i) make Resultant Data publicly available in compliance with applicable law, and (ii) use Resultant Data to the extent and in the manner permitted under applicable law; provided that in either case such Resultant Data do not identify Customer or Customer's Confidential Information.

 3. Customer Responsibilities.
 Customer is responsible and liable for all uses and disclosures of Customer Data and all uses of the Services and Documentation resulting from access provided by Customer, directly or indirectly, whether such access or use is permitted by or in violation of this Agreement.
 Without limiting the generality of the foregoing, Customer is responsible for all acts and omissions of Authorized Users or any Person using a password or login credentials assigned to an Authorized User, and any act or omission by an Authorized User or such Person that would constitute a breach of this Agreement if taken by Customer will be deemed a breach of this Agreement by Customer.
 Customer shall use reasonable efforts to make all Authorized Users aware of this Agreement's provisions as applicable to such Authorized User's use of the Services, and shall cause Authorized Users to comply with such provisions.